pneyrinck/corecontrol/README.md

 ```
 Please note that the OSC message received has the addresss '/volume' and could have been sent by any OSC application.

 As you can see Core Control provides basic OSC messaging using its software API.
-As you will see below, Core Control provides additional features with OCI messaging that make it a powerful, extensible system.
+As you will see below, Core Control provides additional features with CC messaging that make it a powerful, extensible system.

-###### OCI (Open Control Interface) Modules
+###### CC Modules

-The OSC protocol is very good, but it has many limitations.
+The OSC message format is very good, but it has many limitations.

 * The message address inefficently uses a text value that can be any length which limits scalability.
 * There is no system for describing OSC programs on a network.